hiddenRabit/HV-AECE-Based-Monolithic-Self-Powered-Cardiac-Monitoring-System/README.md

 - `rr_cnn_functional_reference.sv`: SystemVerilog functional CNN reference
 - `testbench_flatten.sv`: SystemVerilog verification testbench

-The network uses 20 R-R intervals as input and performs binary classification through two 1-D convolution layers followed by pooling and a fully connected layer.
+The network uses 20 R-R intervals as input and performs binary classification through convolution layers followed by pooling and a fully connected layer.

 The provided SystemVerilog code is a functional reference model for layer-level and numerical verification, and does not disclose the implementation-specific microarchitecture of the on-chip CNN accelerator.